Paddock Rules – Formula SAE Electric

 • Alcohol, illegal drugs, weapons, or other illegal material are prohibited on the event site.

-• No pets allowed onsite (papered service animals only)
+• No pets allowed onsite.

 • No open-toed shoes onsite.
+Closed-toed shoes are mandatory.

 DRIVER’S EQUIPMENT: Anytime the driver is in the cockpit with the engine running, the following approved safety equipment must be worn: helmet, driver’s suit, racing gloves, goggles/face shields, racing shoes, and hair covering, if necessary (Rule VE.3 “Driver’s Equipment”).